adam-renner/simple_snake_game/README.md

 # Just a little game of snake

 This is a little game of snake written in Python.
 I wanted to make a small, self-contained program to practice common conventions and scripting across multiple files.
-This project originated when I was playing around with GTP Engineer, and wanted to test the prompt results and polish up my process for git commits.
+This project originated when I was playing around with GPT Engineer, and wanted to test the prompt results and polish up my process for git commits.
 The original results were very bare-bones and did not function, but gave me an opportunity to improve my review and debug skills, as I was able to treat the original result as if it were code written by a different person.
 The code has been significantly overhauled and I consider it to be written by myself, not AI-generated code.
-I got to learn the library pygame and interact with graphic (multimedia?) elements!
+I got to learn the library pygame and interact with graphics elements!
 Overall, this was an interesting project, taking pre-written code and identifying bugs, cleaning up repetition, reworking logic, etc.

 Also, the game itself is kind of fun.